 Cecilia has been a parenting and early childhood expert for over 20 years.
 She studied clinical psychology in her native Argentina and earned her Master’s in Child Development at Tufts University, Boston.
 While at Tufts she worked at their Elliott Pearson Children’s School.
 She later worked as a researcher for The Brazelton Institute at Children’s Hospital in Boston and became one their NBAS (Neonatal Behavioral Assessment Scale) trainers.
 In 2006, Cecilia joined Isis Parenting and helped develop its renowned curriculum for child-development classes, including the Spanish-language classes.
 She also trained and supervised new instructors.
-In 2014 Cecilia opened Galoop in Brookline and in 2018 moved and expanded it in Chestnut Hill.
-Her classes are now regarded as some of the best in our community.
+In 2014 Cecilia opened Galoop in Brookline and in 2018 relaunched it in Chestnut Hill.
+Galoop is are now regarded as one of the best programs for young children in our community.

 Emily is a music educator and a Broadway performer.
 After attending the Boston Conservatory of Music she landed a role in a Broadway World Premiere.
 She continued her theater career while teaching her mother’s music program; the “Mary Ann Hall’s Music For Children”.
 After becoming a mom herself, Emily made an award winning DVD and Parents’ Choice Award winning album.
 She is currently finishing up her second children’s album and continues to perform professionally.
 She is super excited to join the Galoop family and can’t wait to make music with your children!